mageplaza/magento-2-blog-graphql/README.md

-# Magento 2 Blog PWA / GraphQL
+# Magento 2 Blog GraphQL

 **Magento 2 Blog GraphQL is a part of Mageplaza Blog extension that adds GraphQL features, this supports PWA Studio.** This upgrade means to give the extension extended scalability to work even more smoothly on your website.
 Your store will also has a hassle-free and seamless experience with any updates you make in the future thanks to the PWA compatibility.